ESC

 Cabinet appointed by the governor general on the advice of the prime minister

-chief of state
+Chief of state

-King CHARLES III (since 8 September 2022); represented by Acting Governor General Errol CHARLES (since 11 November 2021)
+King CHARLES III (since 8 September 2022); represented by Acting Governor General Cyril Errol CHARLES (since 11 November 2021)

-head of government
+Head of government

 Prime Minister Philip J. PIERRE (since 28 July 2021)

-cerulean blue with a gold isosceles triangle below a black arrowhead; the upper edges of the arrowhead have a white border; the blue color represents the sky and sea, gold stands for sunshine and prosperity, and white and black the racial composition of the island (with the latter being dominant); the two major triangles invoke the twin Pitons (Gros Piton and Petit Piton), cone-shaped volcanic plugs that are a symbol of the island
+<strong>description:</strong> cerulean blue with a gold isosceles triangle below a black arrowhead; the upper edges of the arrowhead have a white border<br><br><strong>meaning:</strong> blue stands for the sky and sea, gold for sunshine and prosperity, and white and black for the ethnic composition of the island; the triangles represent Gros Piton and Petit Piton, the cone-shaped volcanic plugs that are a symbol of the island

 parliamentary democracy under a constitutional monarchy; a Commonwealth realm